suit-wg/architecture/draft-ietf-suit-architecture.md

   The deployment of status trackers is flexible and they may be used as cloud-based servers, on-premise servers, embedded in edge computing device (such as Internet access gateways or protocol translation gateways), or even in smart phones and tablets.
-While the IoT device itself runs the client-side of the status tracker it will most likely not run a status tracker itself unless it acts as a proxy for other IoT devices in a protocol translation or edge computing device node.
+IoT devices that self-initiate updates may run a status tracker.
+Similarly, IoT devices that act as a proxy for other IoT devices in a protocol translation or edge computing device node may also run a status tracker.
+  However, if the device contains multiple MCUs, the main MCU may act as a limited status tracker towards the other MCUs if updates are to be synchronized across MCUs.
   How much functionality a status tracker includes depends on the selected configuration of the device management functionality and the communication environment it is used in.
 In a generic networking environment the protocol